Marine sensors

 - How do I create my timetable?

-You can find an overview of the modules on offer in the current subject-specific examination regulations and a more detailed overview in the module handbook.
-When creating your timetable, you should make sure that the courses are offered once a year and that the Marine Field Research module, for example, runs over two semesters.
-You can find the entire range of courses on Stud.ip, the university's campus management system - you will receive your login details as soon as you are enrolled.
-You also have the opportunity to freely select some courses - take a look at the question "Are there options?".
+You’ll find an overview of the modules on offer in the current subject-specific examination regulations and a more detailed overview in the module handbook.
+When creating your timetable, you should bear in mind that some courses are offered once a year and that, for example, the ‘Marine Field Research’ module runs over two semesters.
+You can find the full range of courses on Stud.ip, the university’s campus management system – you’ll receive your login details as soon as you’ve enrolled.
+You also have the option for a selection of courses – please see the question ‘Are there any options for selection?’ for more information.

-- Are there any options?
+- Are there any elective options?

-Please refer to the current subject-specific examination regulations and the module handbook.
-In the subject-specific examination regulations, you will find the respective examination(s) in the tables for the modules.
-In some modules, the type of examination ultimately depends on what the lecturer selects from the options.
-You can find a definition of the types of module examinations in the current general examination regulations.
+It is best to check the current subject-specific examination regulations and the module handbook.
+In the subject-specific examination regulations, you will find the relevant examination requirements listed in the tables for each module.
+In some modules, the type of examination ultimately depends on the selection the lecturer makes from the available alternatives.
+You will find a definition of the types of module examinations in the current general examination regulations.

-- Are there language requirements?
+- Are there any language requirements?

 - In which language are the lectures held?

-Yes, the Marine Sensory Science research project module is an integral part of the degree programme and offers the opportunity to do an internship outside the university or Institute.
+Yes, the ‘Marine Sensor Technology Research Project’ module is an integral part of the degree programme and offers the opportunity to undertake an internship outside the university or the Institute.

-- Are excursions offered?
+- Are field trips offered?

-Yes, the Marine Field Research module includes an excursion, which will take the form of water-based fieldwork or an expedition on a research vessel.
+Yes, the ‘Marine Field Research’ module includes, amongst other things, a field trip which will take the form of fieldwork near the water or an expedition on a research vessel.

-- What do I need to know about the co-operation between the University of Oldenburg and Jade University of Applied Sciences Wilhelmshaven?
+- What do I need to know about the co-operation between the University of Oldenburg and Jade University of Applied Sciences in Wilhelmshaven?

-Status: June 2019
+As of June 2019

 Link list